How Russia's withdrawal from the grain deal benefited Ukraine

 April 13 2024 16: 41

-Why does Putin need this?
-It’s just an extra headache for him, he never takes initiative in anything, all his policies are forced responses to events, even the latest blow to the energy sector is a reaction to the initiative of the Kyiv Nazis.
-So if he is forced, then he will begin to move towards Odessa, but for now he will talk about negotiations
+but why does Putin need this, it's just an extra headache for him, he never shows initiative in anything, his entire policy is forced responses to events, even the latest blow to the energy sector is a reaction to the initiative of the Kyiv Nazis.
+So if he is forced, then he will start making moves towards Odessa, and in the meantime he will whine about negotiations

 1. The comment was deleted.